 Explore it on Goodreads or Amazon.

-Other books by this author include Love Came Just in Time, Tapestry, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Eleventh of the De Piaget historical paranormal-romance series revolving around the De Piagets’ time-traveling family.
 Interestingly enough, Stardust of Yesterday hasn’t the standard time-travel connection as Kendrick de Piaget has simply lived for over 700 years.